zettajs/zettajs.github.io/reference/_posts/2014-06-13-JavaScript-Drivers.md

 description: Reference docs for zetta-device
 ---

+>Note: This topic has been relocated to the [Zetta doc wiki](https://github.com/zettajs/zetta/wiki/Device), the new home for all Zetta documentation.
+Please bookmark the [doc wiki](https://github.com/zettajs/zetta/wiki) for future reference.

 #### Class: Zetta.Device

 This is a zetta device modeled in software.
 With zetta you can create state machines for all of your devices that conditionally allow functionality to be exposed based on the `state` property.